csthomps/s386-blog/_posts/2023-09-01-first-post.md

 ```
 **Me:**
-I have a dataframe of weather at As my examples illustrated, the two main problems are mistakes and knowledge gaps.
-ChatGPT is an artificial intelligence, but because it is trained on human data it shares a defining trait with humans - it frequently makes mistakes.
-Some of these are simple, such as syntax errors in code or misunderstanding problems.   in new york.  here are the columns:'origin',
+I have a dataframe of weather at new york.  here are the columns:'origin',
         'year', 'month', 'day', 'hour', 'temp', 'dewp', 'humid',
        'wind_dir', 'wind_speed', 'wind_gust', 'precip', 'pressure', 'visib',
        'time_hour'